Your team is separated by country, culture and language. It’s also a mix of generations.

-You’d like to use a psychometric or other tool to develop the team.
-However, these tools stress that you shouldn’t consider cultural background or others around you – for accurate results.
-WTF!
+You’re thinking of using a psychometric tool like Insights or MBTI to develop the team.
+However, all these psychometric tools stress that you shouldn’t consider cultural background if you want accurate results…

-To develop a team or instill a complex change in your group, no one tool or method is enough.
-Especially one developed in the last century.
+However, to build trust and improve collaboration in a team (any team!), no one tool or method is enough – especially one developed in the last century.

 1. It’s agile, not fixed.